 • The Marrow's Telling: Poetry and Disability Culture (University of Michigan)

-• Trans Narrative, Trans Theory (Southwestern University)
+• Trans Stories, Trans Theories (Southwestern University)